Outdoor Research Ferrosi Pant - Women's Review

 These pants are thin, offer 50+ UPF sun protection, and breathe fairly well, so they are a good option for hot weather.
 They also block wind, keeping it from ripping your body heat away when it's cooler out.
 Because of this, they transition further into the shoulder seasons better than you might assume for such lightweight pants.
 They're also easy to pull on over a thin wool base layer, providing you with full three-season use.

-Features
+Versatility and Features

 We've already mentioned the well-executed drawstring in the waist and tighteners in the hems.
-Now let's talk pockets.
+Now, let's talk pockets.

 The two hand pockets upfront are sizable, with a narrow entrance opening up to a much deeper pocket than you'd expect.
 They certainly work well for your hands.
-But the thin fabric makes it uncomfortable to carry much in them while you hike unless it's flat and light, like a map.
+But the thin fabric makes it uncomfortable to carry much while you hike unless it's flat and light, like a map.
 They are big enough to swallow a phone without worrying about it falling out.
-Again though, it's not that comfortable.
+Again, though, it's not that comfortable.

-Outdoor Research the nylon that makes up 86% of these pants is bluesign certified and 46% of that nylon is recycled.
+The nylon that makes up 86% of these pants is bluesign certified and 46% of that nylon is recycled.
 They also have several company-wide commitments to people and the planet.
 If their values match yours, it could increase the value of purchasing from them.